javadbat/jb-image-input/README.md

 ```

 ### custom placeholder
-if you want to show your custom content when uploader is empty and ready to recieve image in first place ypo can put your own content by using custom slot.
+if you want to show your custom content when uploader is empty and ready to receive image in first place ypo can put your own content by using custom slot.
 to make that happen you just have to put your div and content in `jb-image-input` tag like below example:

 ```HTML